OOPSpam/blog/_posts/2019-07-26-how-to-add-spamfilter-to-a-contact-form.md

 ---
 <center><img width="512" alt="A contact form illustration" src="/blog/assets/howtoaddspamfilter.png"></center>
 <br/>
 > This is a blog post on how to integrate a spam filter with non-WordPress websites.
-If you are WordPress user check out [our WordPress plugin]](https://wordpress.org/plugins/oopspam-anti-spam/).
+If you are WordPress user check out [our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/).

-Let's start with
+{% include toc.md %}

 ## Why should you add a spam filter to your contact form?